RagedUnicorn/wow-classic-pulse/README.md

 ### Deploy CurseForge Release

-**Note:** Its best to create the release for GitHub first and only afterwards the curseforge release.
+**Note:** It's best to create the release for GitHub first and only afterwards the CurseForge release.
 That way the tag was already created.

 ```
 # switch environment to release